PATRIC3/p3_docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 8. This will open a new tab where you can see the user guide for this particular page, describing what you are seeing on the output page.
 ![Figure 40](./images/Picture40.png "Figure 40")

-9. Back on the output page, in the vertical green bar you will see icons for downloading the data, viewing it, deleting the file, renaming the file, copying or sharing it with another BV-BRC user, moving it to a different director, or changing the type tagged to the file.
+9. Back on the output page, in the vertical green bar you will see icons for downloading the data, viewing it, deleting the file, renaming the file, copying or sharing it with another PATRIC user, moving it to a different director, or changing the type tagged to the file.
 With the TaxonomicReport.html file selected, click on the View icon.
 ![Figure 41](./images/Picture41.png "Figure 41")

 10. This will rewrite the page to show Kraken2’s standard output report format.